syncfusion-content/uwp-docs/uwp/Tile-View/Re-ordering-and-orientation.md

 ## Orientation

-### Orientation for TileView
+### Orientation for UWP Tile View

-Orientation specifies the arrangement sequence of tile view items.
+Orientation specifies the arrangement sequence of UWP Tile View items.
 Both horizontal and vertical orientation are supported.

 **Horizontal**